Shawnee: Tribal involvement in the War of 1812

-After William Hull's surrender of Detroit to the British during the War of 1812, General William Henry Harrison was given command of the U.S. Army of the Northwest.
-He set out to retake the city, which was defended by British Colonel Henry Procter, together with Tecumseh and his forces.
-A detachment of Harrison's army was defeated at Frenchtown along the River Raisin on January 22, 1813.
-Some prisoners were taken to Detroit, but Procter left those too injured to travel with an inadequate guard.
-His Native American allies attacked and killed perhaps as many as 60 wounded Americans, many of whom were Kentucky militiamen.
-The Americans called the incident the "River Raisin Massacre".
-The defeat ended Harrison's campaign against Detroit, and the phrase "Remember the River Raisin!" became a rallying cry for the Americans.
+After William Hull's surrender of Detroit to British forces during the War of 1812, General William Henry Harrison assumed command of the U.S. Army of the Northwest.
+He undertook an effort to recapture the city, which was defended by British Colonel Henry Procter along with Indigenous allies, including the Shawnee.
+A substantial detachment of Harrison's army was defeated at the Battle of Frenchtown along the River Raisin on January 22, 1813.
+Most of the captured soldiers were taken to Amherstburg in Upper Canada, but Procter left behind those too severely wounded to travel, guarded only lightly.
+On January 23, between 100 and 200 Native American warriors killed as many as 60 wounded American prisoners, many of them Kentucky militiamen.
+Although the Shawnee participated in the Battle of Frenchtown, it is unlikely that they took part in the killing of wounded prisoners.
+The incident became known as the "River Raisin Massacre."
+The defeat at Frenchtown ended Harrison's winter campaign against Detroit, and the phrase "Remember the River Raisin!" became a rallying cry among American forces.

 In May 1813, Procter and Tecumseh besieged Fort Meigs in northern Ohio.
-Native forces defeated the American reinforcements arriving during the siege, but the garrison in the fort held out.
-The Indians eventually began to disperse, forcing Procter and Tecumseh to return to Canada.
-Their second offensive in July against Fort Meigs also failed.
-To improve Indian morale, Procter and Tecumseh attempted to storm Fort Stephenson, a small American post on the Sandusky River.
-After they were repulsed with serious losses, the British and Tecumseh ended their Ohio campaign.
+Indigenous forces defeated American reinforcements arriving during the siege, but the fort's garrison held out.
+Over time, the Native warriors began to disperse, compelling Procter and Tecumseh to withdraw to Canada.
+A second offensive against Fort Meigs in July also failed.
+Procter and Tecumseh then attempted to capture Fort Stephenson, a small American outpost on the Sandusky River.
+After being repulsed with heavy losses, the British and Tecumseh abandoned their Ohio campaign.

-On Lake Erie, the American commander Captain Oliver Hazard Perry fought the Battle of Lake Erie on September 10, 1813.
-His decisive victory against the British ensured American control of the lake, improved American morale after a series of defeats, and compelled the British to fall back from Detroit.
-General Harrison launched another invasion of Upper Canada (Ontario), which culminated in the U.S. victory at the Battle of the Thames on October 5, 1813.

-Tecumseh was killed there, and his death effectively ended the Indigenous alliance with the British in the Detroit region.
-American control of Lake Erie meant the British could no longer provide essential military supplies to their Native allies, who dropped out of the war.
-The Americans controlled the area during the remainder of the conflict.
+On Lake Erie, Master Commandant Oliver Hazard Perry engaged a British squadron at the Battle of Lake Erie on September 10, 1813.
+His decisive victory secured American control of the lake, improved morale following earlier defeats, and forced British forces to withdraw from Amherstburg and Detroit.
+Harrison subsequently launched an invasion of Upper Canada, culminating in the American victory at the Battle of the Thames on October 5, 1813.
+Tecumseh was killed during the battle, and his death effectively ended the Indigenous alliance with Britain in the Detroit region.
+With American control of Lake Erie, British forces could no longer supply their Indigenous allies, many of whom withdrew from the conflict.
+The United States maintained control of the region for the remainder of the war.